• Skip to content

 If you’re finding it hard to think of people who might be able to help, you could try these ideas:

-• Local communities: you could try people from your child care centre, kindergarten or school, or a local club, religious group or support group that you or your child is connected with.
+- Local communities – you could try people from your child care centre, preschool or school, or a local club, religious group or support group that you’re connected with.

-• Colleagues at work or people you meet studying or training: they can take your mind off parenting for a while and might be able to help out sometimes.
+- Work colleagues or people you meet studying or training – they can take your mind off parenting for a while and might be able to help sometimes.

-• Telephone hotlines or online counselling: this might be good if you need to spend a lot of time at home or just need someone to listen sometimes.
+- Telephone helplines or online counselling – this might be good if you need to spend a lot of time at home or just need someone to listen sometimes.

 Ideas for finding support as a single parent

-Here are some ways and places you can find support as a single parent.
+Here are ways and places you can find support as a single parent.

 Connections and services in your community

 Local papers, councils and libraries often have information about neighbourhood houses, playgroups and toy libraries.
-Child and family health nurses can also be a valuable source of support and advice.
+You can also get support and advice from child and family health nurses.

 Other parents

-You might be able to connect with other parents at first-time parent groups, playgroups, kindergartens, schools, or sporting clubs and leisure centres.
+You might be able to connect with other parents at parents groups, playgroups, preschools, schools, or sporting clubs and leisure centres.
 Try inviting other families for afternoon tea, playdates, walks and so on.
 When you talk to other parents, you might be surprised at the family challenges and changes they’ve been through themselves.

 Local support and interest groups